rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 **Findings:**

-- **Arizona, Colorado, Florida, Illinois, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, and Texas** all have locations that aren’t generating a profit.
+- **Arizona, Colorado, Florida, Illinois, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, and Texas** are incuring a profit loss.
 This tends to be the case consistently year over year.

 **Recommendations:**

-- Examine the shipping and logistics costs to the cities within these states.
+- Examine shipping and logistics costs.
 The longer the distance from the fulfillment centers, the more expensive the delivery becomes, affecting margin.

 - Investigate the effect discounts are having in these states.
 We are probably running promotions that are too aggressive for the underlying economics of those states.

 ---

-## 6.2 - Diagnostic Analysis (Root Cause): Do our promotion strategies contribute significantly to profit loss in these states?
+## 6.2 - Diagnostic Analysis (Root Cause): Do our promotion strategies contribute significantly to states incurring a profit loss?

 Tableau - [Link](https://public.tableau.com/views/Workbook4_SuperStoreProject/ScatterPlot2?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)